jeong2624/WGS_workflow/README.md

-This page provides DNA sequencing analysis pipeline code by using "class" type and "subprocess" module in Python.
+This repository contains DNA sequencing analysis (WGS / WES) pipeline code by using "class" type and "subprocess" module in Python.

 It mainly deals with preprocessing and variant calling processes.